Rabbit hemorrhagic disease: Europe

+United Kingdom

 RHD caused by RHDVa was reported for the first time in the United Kingdom in 1992.
 This initial epidemic was brought under control in the late 1990s using a combination of vaccination, strict biosecurity, and good husbandry.
 The newer viral strain RHDV2 was first detected in England and Wales in 2014, and soon spread to Scotland and Ireland.